NLnetLabs/unbound-manual/source/topics/privacy/aggressive-nsec.rst

 .. _doc_privacy_aggressive_nsec:
+.. index:: Aggressive NSEC, NSEC, DNSSEC-Validated cache

 Aggressive NSEC
 ===============

 Unbound has implemented the aggressive use of the DNSSEC-Validated cache, also known as *Aggressive NSEC*, based on :RFC:`8198`.
-This section first describes how NSEC works, and then describes how synthesised answers can be generated based on the DNSSEC-Validated cache.
+This section first describes how NSEC works, and then covers how synthesised answers can be generated based on the DNSSEC-Validated cache.

 Introduction